Pseudouridine, mRNA Vaccines & Spike Protein Persistence

 The answer is, “No.”

-The mRNA in these vaccines was engineered to be different from the natural viral mRNA in subtle but important ways.
+The mRNA in these vaccines was engineered to be different from the natural viral mRNA in subtle but consequential ways.
 Let’s briefly review the basic molecular biology required to understand mRNA vaccines and SARS-CoV-2, examine how the vaccine mRNA differs from viral mRNA, and consider how this difference may relate to recent observations in the literature.

 If you prefer to listen to Kevin’s explanation of this stuff, check out this clip: